The 5 Stages of Palliative Care

 What is Palliative Care?

-Palliative care is speciailised care, treatment, and support that helps a patient with a serious or life-limiting illness live as fully and as comfortably as possible.
-It aims to ease the suffering of patients and their loved ones, and hopefully positively influence the patient’s experience of their illness.
+Palliative care is specialised care, treatment, and support that helps a patient with a serious or life-limiting illness live as fully and as comfortably as possible.
+It aims to ease the suffering of patients and their loved ones, while addressing the emotional, social, and spiritual needs of the patient and hopefully positively influence the patient’s experience of their illness.

 What Qualifies a Person For Palliative Care?

 A patient can enter palliative care at any age, from infant to senior citizen, if they have been diagnosed with a serious, chronic, or life-threatening illness.
 Some patients may enter into palliative care soon after a diagnosis if their condition requires it, while others may not enter palliative care for some time after a diagnosis is made if they are able to maintain their quality of life, though there is always a role for palliative care at any stage.

 Palliative care is often recommended for people with chronic diseases such as liver, kidney, or heart disease or some types of cancer, where the prognosis may involve a life-shortening or terminal outcome.
 Prognosis discussions are an important part of palliative care, helping patients and their families to make informed decisions about how to make the time they have as comfortable as possible.

 Palliative care aims to provide a patient with the means and support to live the best quality life they can and make the time they have as valuable as it can be for them and their family.
 The levels of care can include: